7ep/demo/docs/BDD.md

 With testShouldReturnBookThatWasLoanedOut, you might add a comment in the following way:

-        Assert.assertFalse("The book should have been considered loaned out by the system", isBookLoanedOut);
+        assertFalse("The book should have been considered loaned out by the system", isBookLoanedOut);

 Spend 5 minutes going through the tests here, adding some documentation like we've described.
 Time for another commit!

+        git add .
         git commit -m "improving clarity of some tests"